tonylow/primero/docker/README.md

 Docker for Primero consists of the following containers: application, beanstalkd, Nginx, Postgres, and solr.
 It is compatible with MacOS and modern Linux distributions.

+An overview of the steps required to setup Primero is as follows:
+1. Install Docker and Python3
+2. Create a virtualenv in the root primero folder `venv`
+3. Install the docker and docker-compose pip packages
+4. Build with `./build dev`
+5. Start container with `./compose.dev.sh up` and then stop it with Control-C
+6. Modify configuration files in config dir
+7.a.
+To run primero/puma in the background run `./compose.dev.sh up -d` 7.b.
+To run the container and enter bash, not automatically starting primero, run `./helper run`
+7.c.
+To enter a running container, use `./helper enter`

+Note: you can pass arguments with enter or run on the help script like:
+`./helper.sh run echo test`
+This will override the default bash shell and run 'echo test' instead.

 ## Installing Docker and Docker-Compose on Linux